primaprashant/hns/README.md

-# hns - simple privacy-focused speech-to-text CLI tool
+# hns - A simple, privacy-focused speech-to-text CLI tool

-A simple privacy-focused speech-to-text CLI tool that records your voice, transcribes it locally using [faster-whisper](https://github.com/SYSTRAN/faster-whisper), and copies the transcription to your clipboard.
-Perfect for interacting with Claude Code, VS Code, Slack, or anywhere native dictation falls short.
+A simple, privacy-focused speech-to-text CLI tool that records your voice, transcribes it locally using [faster-whisper](https://github.com/SYSTRAN/faster-whisper), and copies the transcription to your clipboard.
+Perfect for interacting with Claude Code, VS Code, Slack, or any application where native dictation falls short.

 ## Highlights

 - **100% Local & Private**: Audio is processed entirely on your local machine.
 No data leaves your device
-- **Works Offline**: After initial model download, no internet required
+- **Works Offline**: After the initial model download, no internet connection is required
 - **Instant Clipboard**: Transcribed text is automatically copied to your clipboard for immediate pasting
-- **Multi-Language Support**: Transcribe in any language Whisper supports
+- **Multi-Language Support**: Transcribe in any language supported by Whisper
 - **Configurable**: Choose models and languages via environment variables
 - **Focused** - Does one thing well: speech → clipboard
 - **Open Source** - MIT licensed, fully transparent